-In the event that multiple keratoacanthomas develop on the skin, surgical options may possibly not be appropriate and using drugs such as isotretinoin are useful.
+In the event that multiple keratoacanthomas develop on the skin, surgical options might possibly not be appropriate and using drugs such as isotretinoin are useful.
 Steroids and other special medication such as methotrexate and bleomycin have been used with a degree of success.
 Treatment is best offered by expert dermatologists who have managed patients would keratoacanthomas in the past.
-The input of a plastic surgeon may possibly be required.
+The input of a plastic surgeon might possibly be required.

 Unfortunately, patients who suffer a keratoacanthoma can experience recurrences despite adequate medical and surgical therapies.